The Perimenopause Circle

 Sleep changes.
 Mood fluctuates.
 Stress hits harder.

-And most people are expected to navigate this quietly.
+Most people are expected to navigate this quietly.

 What’s Actually Happening